yaojiach/red-panda/README.rst

 - DataFrame/files to and from S3 and Redshift.
 - Run queries on Redshift in Python.
+- Use built-in Redshift admin queries, such as checking running queries.
+- Use Redshift utility functions to easily accomplish common tasks such as create table.
 - Manage files on S3.